ignite/cli/docs/guide/interchange/02-init.md

 - `amountDenom`: the token to be sold and in which quantity
 - `priceDenom`: the token selling price

-The `--indexed` flag creates an "indexed type".
-Without this flag, a type is implemented like a list with new items appended.
-Indexed types act like key-value stores.

-The `--module dex` flag specifies to scaffold the type in the `dex` module.

 ## Create the IBC Packets